splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 ### Configure Splunk Infrastructure Monitoring Connection
-Splunk Infrastructure Monitoring is disabled by default, to enable Splunk Infrastructure Monitoring `sim.enabled` property must be set to `true`.
+Splunk Infrastructure Monitoring is disabled by default.
+To enable the Splunk Infrastructure Monitoring `sim.enabled` property, set it to `true`.
-Additionally, connection parameters for Splunk Infrastructure Monitoring need to be set in `sim` section:
+Additionally, connection parameters for Splunk Infrastructure Monitoring need to be set in the `sim` section:

 | variable | description | default |
 | --- | --- | --- |